hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/100_How_Distributed_Computing_Works_in_Jet.md

 ## Implementing and Running the DAG

-Now that we've come up with a good DAG design, it's time to implement it using the Jet DAG API.
-We'll present this in several steps:
+Now that we've come up with a good DAG design, we can use Jet's Core API to implement and execute it.
+We'll break down the code into the following steps:

 1. Start a Jet cluster.
 2. Populate an `IMap` with sample data.